ken-clifton/Enphase-Envoy-S-Panel-Production/README.md

 This Python script was created to run on Python 3.5 on most operating systems.
 It has been tested on Pythonista version 3 on the iPad as well.
+A post with more information is available at: http://www.kenclifton.com/wordpress/2017/06/enphase-envoy-s-per-panel-python-script-walkthrough/

 The script writes out a plain HTML file named: envoy-production.html , then opens that html in the local Web browser.